Wollac/snap-qgis/README.md

 * Only amd64
 * Working QCA OpenSSL - fixed `Authentication System: DISABLED` message

-## Building the Snap
+## Building the snap
-On an Ubuntu system a snap can be build out of the `snapcraft.yaml` by running `snapcraft` in the project directory.
+On an Ubuntu system a snap can be built out of the `snapcraft.yaml` by running `snapcraft` in the project directory.

 For a clean, system independent build it is recommanden to use the official `snapcore/snapcraft` Docker image.
 Using Docker, you’ll map the current directory into the container and then build the snap from that same directory:
 ```